-1.7 Declaration Pursuant to the State_Education and Training_Sector_Act Pursuant to section 75-595 of the State_SectorEducation and Training Act 1988 2020 the Secretary acting pursuant to the delegated authority of the State ServicesPublic Service Commissioner has declared that all of the conditions contained in this Agreement are actual conditions of employment provided that the Secretary may from time to time give approval to the salary rates or allowances being treated as minimum rates where there is agreement to this between the
+1.7 Declaration Pursuant to the State Education and Training Sector Act Pursuant to section 75-595 of the State Sector Education and Training Act 1988 2020 the Secretary acting pursuant to the delegated authority of the State Services Public Service Commissioner has declared that all of the conditions contained in this Agreement are actual conditions of employment provided that the Secretary may from time to time give approval to the salary rates or allowances being treated as minimum rates where there is agreement to this between the employer and any of its employees.

-1.8 Additional Payments
+1.8 1.8 Additional Payment

-1.8.1The parties to this Agreement recognise the value in their ongoing and productive relationship, including their joint efforts to give effect to building an environment in which the teaching profession is highly regarded, sustainable, and is fit for now and the future of learning.
-Collective bargaining is a key part of those joint efforts.

-In recognition of the benefits arising out of the parties' relationship, including NZEI Te Riu Roa's role in negotiating terms and conditions for primary teachers, each teacher who is a member of NZEI Te Riu Roa and is bound by this Agreement as at [date of ratification] will be paid:
+- 1.8.1 The parties to this Agreement recognise the value in their ongoing and productive relationship, including their joint efforts to give effect to building an environment in which the teaching profession is highly regarded, sustainable, and is fit for now and the future of learning.
+Collective bargaining is a key part of those joint efforts. - 1.8.2 In recognition of the benefits arising out of the parties' relationship, including NZEI Te Riu Roa's role in negotiating terms and conditions for primary teachers, and the contribution of NZEI Te Riu Roa and its members to the ongoing COVID-19 pandemic response, each full-time and part-time teacher who is a member of NZEI Te Riu Roa and is bound by this Agreement as at [insert date of signing] will be paid a one-off gross payment of \$710.